JamesFrost/darwinex/README.md

 Raised when you exceed the [API rate limit](https://help.darwinex.com/api-walkthrough#throttling).

-The client will automatically back off and retry throttled API responses.
+The client will automatically back off and retry throttled API responses until the max retries limit is hit.

 ### Refresh Token Expired